sspanak/tt9/docs/user-manual.md

 # Traditional T9
 TT9 is an IME (Input Method Editor) for Android devices with hardware keypad.
 It supports multiple languages and predictive text typing. _NOTE: TT9 is not usable on touchscreen-only devices._

-All Source code and documentation are available on Github: [https://github.com/sspanak/tt9](https://github.com/sspanak/tt9).
+All source code, documentation and the privacy policy are available on Github: [https://github.com/sspanak/tt9](https://github.com/sspanak/tt9).

 ## Initial Setup
 After installing, in order to use Traditional T9, you need to enable it as an Android keyboard.
 To do so: